LaunchCodeEducation/linux/content/configurations/ubuntu/virtualbox-image-instructions/index.md

 last_edit_date: # just the date is enough (don't worry about the time portion)
 ---

-## VirtualBox Ubuntu Image Creation Instructions

-Before we can create the Ubuntu Image and machine we need to open VirtualBox.
+Before you can create the Virtual Machine that utilizes the Ubuntu Image you need to open VirtualBox.

-### Open VirtualBox
+## Open VirtualBox

 Open VirtualBox the same way you would open any software.
 Once it is open you should be greeted by the VirtualBox Manager Window:

 ![VirtualBox Manager Window](pictures/virtualbox-home.png?classes=border)

-#### Create a New Virtual Machine
+## Create a New Virtual Machine

 In the VirtualBox Manager Window click the `New` button.
 Its icon is the blue spiky icon.